-During the current year, 1,000,000 performance rights were issued to KMP.
+During the prior year, 1,000,000 performance rights were issued to KMP.
 The performance rights have no exercise price and performance based vesting conditions.
-These performance rights expire on 31 March 2022. \$137,515 has been recognised in employee benefits expense with respect to 1 million performance rights issued to KMP during the year ended 30 June 2021 as well as continue amortisation of prior year performance rights issued.
+These performance rights expired on 31 March 2022. \$137,515 was recognised in employee benefits expense with respect to 1 million performance rights issued to KMP during the year ended 30 June 2021 as well as continued amortisation of prior year performance rights issued.